 Topo Chiado is more than just a rooftop bar.
 It is the best place in Chiado for all-day dining.
 Enjoy brunch or various petiscos while enjoying the panoramic view.
 Visit during the day and then return at night.

-10. Igreja da Encarnaรงรฃo
+10. Igreja da Encarnação

 The church features two sculptures that were previously on the city’s medieval walls and were standing on the spot during the 17th century.

-The interior is covered with marble and has rocaille details, including a sculpture of Our Lady of the Incarnation by the foremost Portuguese sculptor Machado de Castro.
+The interior is covered with marble and has rocaille details, including a sculpture of Our Lady of the Incarnation by the foremost Portuguese sculptor, Machado de Castro.

-Here are the best things to do in Lisbon In September 2024
+Here are the best things to do in Lisbon in February 2026

-I’ll send you a list of the best things to do in September and every month moving forward from today.
+I’ll send you a list of the best things to do in February and every month thereafter.

-It’ll be based on my personal experience of living and traveling around Lisbon for years.
-I’m sharing a lot of hidden gems. ๐Ÿ‡ต๐Ÿ‡น
+It’s based on my personal experience of living and traveling around Lisbon for years.
+I’m sharing many hidden gems.

 How to Get to Chiado

 You can reach Chiado by walking from Rossio Square along Rua do Carmo.
-Or you can take the metro to Baixa-Chiado station on the blue and green lines that exit Largo do Chiado.
+Or you can take the metro to Baixa-Chiado station on the blue and green lines that exit at Largo do Chiado.
 Alternatively, you can take Tram 28, which makes a couple of stops in the district.

 Places nearby Chiado